 Property and equipment include office and laboratory equipment that is recorded at cost and depreciated using the straight-line method over the estimated useful lives of five to six years.
-Property and equipment are fully depreciated as such there is no depreciation recognized in the periods presented.
+Property and equipment are fully depreciated as such there is no depreciation recognized in the three and nine months ended September 30, 2023.
 Depreciation expense is classified in general and administrative expense in the accompanying consolidated statements of operations.
-There was no depreciation expense recognized during the three and six month periods ended June 30, 2023.